Q & A

 If you need a little extra fashion advice, you’ve come to the right place.
 We pride ourselves on our expert and honest style advice.
 We’ll happily give you our opinion on everything from the cut that works best for your build to patterns and colors that are most flattering on you.

 Once you’ve designed your new clothes, we’ll take a whole lot of measurements to ensure a precise fit.
 When your garments are completed, we will let you know right away and schedule you for a second fitting.
-If any alterations are needed, we perform them on-site in about a week.
+If any alterations are needed, we generally perform them on-site in about a week or two.

 Yes, please – but don’t let this scare you!
 We encourage appointments so that each client receives the attention he deserves.
 We’re happy to accommodate same-day fittings whenever space is available, so don’t hesitate to call us at the last minute.